Decoding Decoded: Understanding Hyperparameter Effects in Open-Ended Text Generation

 \section{Limitations}

 While this study provides insights into how hyperparameters affect the quality of generated text, it also has limitations.
-First, the study is confined to open-ended text generation tasks, and further research is necessary to assess the applicability of our methods to other NLP tasks such as summarization and machine translation.
-Additionally, the impact of our findings on models that have undergone supervised fine-tuning (SFT) remains unexplored.
+First, the impact of our findings on models that have undergone supervised fine-tuning (SFT) remains unexplored.
 Future work could investigate how these models perform under similar experimental conditions.

 Moreover, the analysis was conducted exclusively in English, leaving the generalizability to multilingual settings untested.
-Previous studies \cite{su2023contrastive, arias2024adaptivecontrastivesearchuncertaintyguided} suggest that these findings may generalize to other languages, but further investigation is required to confirm this.
+Previous studies \cite{su2023contrastive, arias2024adaptivecontrastivesearchuncertaintyguided} suggest that these findings may generalize to other languages, but further investigation is required.

-A key observation from our experiments is the discrepancy between individual automatic evaluation metrics and human judgments, highlighting the need for more reliable automatic evaluation methods.
-Given the resource-intensive nature of human evaluations, developing comprehensive automatic metrics that more accurately capture both coherence and diversity, while better aligning with human preferences, remains a critical area for future work.

-Due to resource constraints, conducting an extensive human evaluation covering more combinations of models and decoding strategies was not feasible.
-This limitation underscores the necessity for automatic metrics that better correlate with human judgment, as a comprehensive human evaluation would be prohibitively costly.

 Finally, this study focuses on analyzing the sensitivity of commonly used automatic metrics, which are inherently influenced by the models employed in the evaluation process.
-For example, coherence is assessed using the OPT 2.7B model, and MAUVE is calculated with GPT-2-based embeddings.
-The potential biases introduced by these models have not been fully explored, and addressing these biases in future research may offer valuable insights.
+For example, coherence is assessed using the OPT 2.7B model \citep{zhang2022optopenpretrainedtransformer}, and MAUVE is computed using GPT-2-based embeddings.
+The potential biases introduced by these model choices have not been fully explored, and addressing this in future research may offer valuable insights.